Tags

 He moved his head as if he understood or was he disagreeing?
 I couldn’t tell through all the tears.

-he is smiling again, my favorite one “Is the bridge between you and me.
+“Your heart,” he was smiling again, my favourite one “Is the bridge between you and me.
 Always.”

 I nodded and was about to wipe my tears when he said “Don’t, let them flow.
-Let it go Nish, let it go.” and he started walking backwards and the room got bigger and bigger.
+Let it go, Nish, let it go.” and he started to walk backwards and the room got bigger and bigger.

-I woke up with a cry.
-Still on couch, I am sweating and my cheeks are wet.
-I find my way to the bedroom and let my tears flow for the first time since his surprise date night, since the accident, since he saved me taking all the impact on him.
-I cried as I never cried before and cried some more and slowly drifted to an agonized slumber as my physical pain took over me.
+I woke up with a sob.
+Still, on the couch, I was sweating profusely and my cheeks were wet.
+I found my way to the bedroom and let my tears flow for the first time since his surprise date night, since the accident, since he saved me taking all the impact on him.
+I cried as I never cried before and cried some more and slowly drifted to an agonizing slumber as my physical pain took over me.

 Smudged badly with tears, no one but him know what was written.